RealAlexandreAI/sticky-hand/README.md

 6. `WithTranslation(language string)`: (LLM Required) Takes a string parameter in and sets the translation field of StickyHand, likely specifying the target language for translation.

-7. `WithLLMProvider(endpoint string, apiKey string)`: Takes two string parameters endpoint and apiKey, sets the llmEndpoint and llmAPIKey fields of StickyHand, and configures an openai client, likely for interaction with a Large Language Model (LLM).
+7. `WithLLMProvider(endpoint, apiKey, model string)`: Takes string parameters endpoint, apiKey and model, sets the llmEndpoint and llmAPIKey fields of StickyHand, and configures an openai client, likely for interaction with a Large Language Model (LLM). llmModel refs to [supported models](https://github.com/sashabaranov/go-openai/blob/master/completion.go).

 8. `WithTimeout(timeout int)`:  Configuration of Context.WithTimeout().